Utah: 20th century to present

 Beginning in the early 20th century, with the establishment of such national parks as Bryce Canyon National Park and Zion National Park, Utah became known for its natural beauty.
 Southern Utah became a popular filming spot for arid, rugged scenes featured in the popular mid-century western film genre.
 From such films, most US residents recognize such natural landmarks as Delicate Arch and "the Mittens" of Monument Valley.
 During the 1950s, 1960s, and 1970s, with the construction of the Interstate highway system, accessibility to the southern scenic areas was made easier.

 Since the establishment of Alta Ski Area in 1939 and the subsequent development of several ski resorts in the state's mountains, Utah's skiing has become world-renowned.
 The dry, powdery snow of the Wasatch Range is considered some of the best skiing in the world (the state license plate once claimed "the Greatest Snow on Earth").
 Salt Lake City won the bid for the 2002 Winter Olympic Games, and this served as a great boost to the economy.
 The ski resorts have increased in popularity, and many of the Olympic venues built along the Wasatch Front continue to be used for sporting events.
 Preparation for the Olympics spurred the development of the light-rail system in the Salt Lake Valley, known as TRAX, and the reconstruction of the freeway system around the city.
+The state will again host the games in 2034.

 In 1957, Utah created the Utah State Parks Commission with four parks.
 Today, Utah State Parks manages 43 parks and several undeveloped areas totaling over 95000 acre of land and more than 1000000 acre of water.
 Utah's state parks are scattered throughout Utah, from Bear Lake State Park at the Utah/Idaho border to Edge of the Cedars State Park Museum deep in the Four Corners region and everywhere in between.
 Utah State Parks is also home to the state's off highway vehicle office, state boating office, and the trails program.

 During the late 20th century, the state grew quickly.
 In the 1970s growth was phenomenal in the suburbs of the Wasatch Front.
 Sandy was one of the fastest-growing cities in the country at that time.
 Today, many areas of Utah continue to see boom-time growth.
 Northern Davis, southern and western Salt Lake, Summit, eastern Tooele, Utah, Wasatch, and Washington counties are all growing very quickly.
 Management of transportation and urbanization are major issues in politics, as development consumes agricultural land and wilderness areas and transportation is a major reason for poor air quality in Utah.